Types of Special License Plates in North Carolina

-- $20 helps fund the Blue Ridge Parkway Foundation.
+- Helps fund the Blue Ridge Parkway Foundation.

 - Ducks Unlimited tag: $20.

-- $10 is given to the Wildlife Commission
+- Portion is given to the Wildlife Commission

 - Litter Prevention license plate: $20.

-- $10 goes to the state's Litter Prevention fund.
+- Helps fund the state's Litter Prevention fund.

 Collegiate license plates allow you to show your support for a university or college group and help fund scholarships and other programs at the institution.